 Thankfully, human brains do most of their necessary maintenance work on autopilot.
 That’s good news because with as many as 100 billion neurons to play with, your brain is considerably more complex than any existing computer and it doesn’t come with much documentation.
 However, there are things you can do to improve on the autopilot and keep your grey matter ticking over at maximum efficiency.

 The first is to ensure you get enough good quality sleep.
 Research studies show that even a small amount of sleep loss has a devastating effect on divergent or creative thinking.
-At the very least, it will take longer to find key insights and reach decisions.
+It takes longer to find key insights and reach decisions.
 Exactly how much sleep you need depends on your own body, but you should target a minimum of eight hours before any creative work.

 Your diet can have a major impact on your ability to think.
-Most experts agree that a well-balanced nutritional diet helps thought processes.
-Unlike most body cells, brain neurons don’t reproduce so not eating properly can literally kill your creativity.
+A well-balanced nutritional diet helps thought processes.
+Unlike most body cells, brain neurons don’t reproduce so not eating properly can kill your creativity.

 Brain neurotransmitters are largely made up of amino acids; you can replenish these by eating eggs, fresh milk, liver, kidneys and cheese.
 Other good sources are cereals, some kinds of nuts, soybeans and brewers’ yeast.
 There’s some truth in the old wives’ tale about fish being good for the brain.
 It has a chemical called Di-Methyl-Amino-Ethanol which is linked to learning, memory and intelligence, it can also increase alertness.
 Avoid carbohydrates, they tend to cause drowsiness.